-3.3.3 Configuration C - 600V Distribution with Portable Generator Provision
+3.3.3 Configuration C - 600 V Distribution with Portable Generator Provision

 Configuration C is similar to Configuration B, except that a provision for a temporary standby generator is provided for the whole facility.
-This would typically only be applicable for facilities with less than 400A of essential 600V load, and delay in provision of the standby power is acceptable.
+This would typically only be applicable for facilities with less than 400 A of essential 600 V load, and delay in provision of the standby power is acceptable.
 It should also be noted that confirmation of the City's current available portable generator ratings should be undertaken.
 A sample single line diagram is shown in Figure 3-3.

-This configuration may be considered when short term utility power failures are determined to be acceptable, but longer power failures are not.
-It is recommended to assume, at minimum, a three hour response time for City crews to connect portable standby generation.
+This configuration may be considered when short term (< 3 hours) power failures are determined to be acceptable, but longer power failures are not.

-Figure 3-3: Configuration C - 600V Distribution with Portable Generator Provision
+Figure 3-3: Configuration C - 600 V Distribution with Portable Generator Provision